mckramer/earth_tools/README.md

 ## Error handling

-By default Earth Tools will rescue any exceptions raised by calls to the geocoding service and return an empty array (using warn() to inform you of the error).
+By default Earth Tools will rescue any exceptions raised by calls to the webservice and return an empty array (using warn() to inform you of the error).
 You can override this and implement custom error handling for certain exceptions by using the `:always_raise` option:

     EarthTools::Configuration.always_raise = [SocketError, TimeoutError]

-## Known issues
+## Issues & contributing

-None, right now.
+No outstanding issues right now.
 Please post any issues to the [issues queue on github](https://github.com/mckramer/earth_tools/issues).

 ## Future

-I would love to see this functionality brought into the `geocoder` gem in the future.
+I would love to see this functionality brought into the `geocoder` gem or similar in the future.

 # License and attributions